Skip to Main Content

 Race Equality

-Portraying Irish Travellers
+Portraying Irish travellers

 An interdisciplinary perspective on the history of Irish Travellers.
 Scholars from anthropology, history, literary studies and socio-linguistics explore the methodological problems that arise when a marginalised minority is portrayed by an established and powerful majority population.
 Each chapter addresses how different sources illuminate settled and Traveller history alike.
 This book will appeal to scholars interested in majority-minority relations generally, and the example of Ireland in particular.

-Projecting Migration
+Projecting migration

 Migration is a major global issue, increasingly determining who we are and how we define ourselves.
 Projecting Migration: Transcultural Documentary Practice is a groundbreaking book/DVD-ROM project that explores contemporary ethnographic narratives through the medium of film, photography, multimedia, and radio.
 The DVD contains media material from each of the essays while the text engages interprets migration through the medium of image and sound.
 Audio and visual imagination is a crucial component of cultural identity, and this collection marks a major cross-media, interdisciplinary contribution.